dpohanlon/valinor/README.md

 Installation
 ---
 Install from the Github repository.
-Make sure that you are installing valinor in an environment that has python version >3.7 but smaller than 3.11.
+Make sure that you are installing Valinor in an environment that has python version >3.7 but smaller than 3.11.
 ```bash
 git clone git@github.com:dpohanlon/valinor.git
 pip install -e .